Kleptophilia / Kleptolagnia

 Kleptophilia

-Kleptophilia, also termed kleptolagnia, is a clinically described paraphilia in which sexual arousal is bound to the act of stealing itself rather than the object taken.
-Documented here as a forensic category only, since any enactment is theft and a crime.
+Kleptophilia, more often called kleptolagnia, is a described paraphilia in which sexual arousal attaches to the act of stealing itself rather than to the object taken.
+Documented here as a forensic category only: any enactment is theft, and a crime against a non-consenting victim.

 - Prevalence